Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 Brief Your Kids on the Rules

-Before any sea turtle event, sit down with your kids and go through these:
+Sit down before any sea turtle event and go through these:

 - No touching, ever.
 Not the turtle, not the eggs, not the nest, not the hatchlings.

 - No flash photography.
-No camera lights, no flashlight light, no phone flashlight.
+No camera lights, no flashlight, no phone flashlight.

 - No bright clothes at night events.
-Wear dark colors so you don't reflect ambient light.
+Wear dark colors so you do not reflect ambient light.

 - No talking loudly.
 Whisper.
-The hatchlings are easily disoriented.
+The hatchlings disorient easily.

 - Stay behind the conservation team's line.
 Always.